railwayapp/docs/src/pages/diagnose/metrics.md

 layout="intrinsic"
 width={1576} height={1100} quality={80} />

-Railway allows you to see resource usage information related to your deployments within a service.
+Railway provides resource usage information on deployments within a service.
+This information can be used to diagnose issues with a project's performance.

-We provide the following graphs that provide insight into your application's load to help you diagnose application performance.
+The following metrics are provided:

 - CPU
 - Memory
 - Disk Usage
 - Network

-When you view your project's metrics, we show you the graphs tied to the selected environment in your service's metrics tab.

-We currently keep 7 days worth of metrics data.
+Graphs include white lines to indicate when new deployments began.
+Only the past 7 days of data is available for each project.

 ### Deployment Information